3dlg-hcvc/video2articulation/README.md

    --level small
    ```

 4. **Real Data Only**.
 Scale up original depth maps with [PromptDA](https://github.com/DepthAnything/PromptDA).
-In our paper we use iPhone 12 pro to capture real data.
+In our paper, we use iPhone 12 pro to capture real data.
 The original depth map is in 192 $\times$ 256, which is a very low resolution.
 Naively scale up the depth map via bilinear interpolation will produce noisy depth map.
 Therefore, we leverage PromptDA to scale up the depth map with relatively high quality.
 Inside the `PromptDA/` directory, run
    ```bash
    python scale_depth.py \
    --image_dir ../real_data/raw_data/book/surface/keyframes/corrected_images/ \